-Shia LaBeouf Flag Capture Is Nothing — 4Chan Once Called In An Airstrike
+Shia LaBeouf Flag Capture Is Nothing; 4Chan Once Called In An Airstrike

 And on June 6, 4chan members used the same technique to locate ISIS training facility near the Iraqi city of Mosul.

-Members of this internet subculture often refer to their online deviances online as being part of a “meme war,” but if they are capable of calling in airstrikes, has it escaped the realm of memes?
+Members of this internet subculture often refer to their online deviances online as being part of a “meme war”, but if they are capable of calling in airstrikes, has it escaped the realm of memes?

 [Featured Image by Ethan Miller/Getty Images]